 - We live in a much more ADD culture where attention spans are rapidly shrinking.
 People simply can’t concentrate anymore, and thus cannot get work done.

 - Lots of people still believe that it’s easier to blame someone else (government, family, religion, big business) for their life situation rather than take responsibility for it.

 Ultimately it comes down to your mindset – there’s a reason that you’re here right now, reading a blog like Asian Efficiency.
 It’s because of the way you think (rationally), and the way you perceive reality.
+Majority of the members of our productivity community, The Dojo, have this mindset as well.
 Not everyone does that the same way.

 Here are some “strategies” that you can use when dealing with the inefficient – think of these as the beliefs, paradigms and values that will guide your behaviour-level actions (discussed in Tactics below).

 You want to keep a healthy mindset and a sense of your own value intact – never feel guilty that you’re “too productive” for others, or that others “don’t think as fast/well as you”.
 That’s just silly talk.
 In your own mind, you can also mentally reframe some of the feelings and ideas that come up:

 - It may be tempting to blame others, but remember that they’re doing the best they can based on how they perceive the world and reality.
 They’re not doing it intentionally or maliciously according to their model of the world, even if it seems that way.
 No one has it all figured out (yet).

 - Consider some of the inefficiencies you come up against as the “cost of doing business”, and remember that the reason that 99% of people never succeed is that they consider that cost too high.